Ralf3/samt2/fuzzy/README.txt

 # Fuzzy training: apdat the outputs========================================
 fx.read_training_data(filename, header=0,sep=' ') # read a table x1,x2,x3,y
 start_training(fx)      # starts the training using GN_DIRECT_L from nlopt

+Remark: the notebook  Fuzzy_Output_Training.ipynb contains an example for fuzzy training.
+It can be started with: ipython notebook in the fuzzy directory.
+It is a little tutorial for the fuzzy training.